thwill1000/cmm2-saaint-public/README.md

  - ```*replay off```
      - halts replaying.
      - only makes sense if inserted manually into a script file to prevent it from replaying to its end.
+ - ```*rooms```
+     - prints the id, description and exits of every room in the adventure.
+     - WARNING! may contain spoilers.
  - ```*seed <+ve integer>```
      - immediately re-seeds the pseudo-random number generator used by the interpreter with the given value.
      - this command is DEPRECATED.
 Instead specify ```seed = <+ve integer>``` in the "saaint.ini" file to provide a seed that will automatically be used when an adventure is started or restored.